 Give your subscribers an opt-in journey they won’t forget with a multi-part Welcome Flow.

 These welcome messages greet your new subscriber and engage them right away.
 With conditional splits to exclude anyone who’s made a purchase or has an item in their cart, three–five texts work brilliantly:

-Most ecommerce businesses struggle with cart abandonment, the average rate being as high as 69%.
+Most ecommerce businesses struggle on this front, the average abandoned-cart rate being between 70–86%.

 These high-intent shoppers may only need a timely nudge to convert.
 Set up a single message for both browse and cart abandoners delayed by one hour (less during major retail holidays).
 Keep it short, singular, and seductive:

 Avoid customer anxiety and customer support requests by keeping your customers up-to-date and informed at every stage with personalized receipts and notifications.

 Send transactional updates from separate, non-promotional number:

 Use these automated campaigns to make personalized product suggestions and improve customer retention through repeat purchases.